JavIregui/Orange-Ambient/README.md

 to call for more information.
 They would prefer a trendy design, and would like you to use the brand color, which is green.
 Take into account the client's preferences and values.

+### Pictures
+This proyect represents the website of a fictional company.
+The images for the bikes were collected from www.vanmoof.com and show the products of the company VanMoof.